rpi-graduate-council/grad-wiki/RPI/Important Offices.md

 A part of the Health Center is the [Counseling Center](https://studenthealth.rpi.edu/list-services/counseling-center), which offers mental health care including psychiatric care and a variety of counseling options.

 >The Counseling Center also organizes different wellness and awareness programs, including drop-in counseling hours.

 ## Students with Families

-The student community provides community and support for students with families.
-To start, you can check out [RPI Resources for students with families](https://graduate.rpi.edu/information-students) offered by the OGE.
+The student community has created a circle of support for students with families, email [swf@rpi.edu](mailto:swf@rpi.edu) to get in touch.
+Also, check out [RPI Resources for students with families](https://graduate.rpi.edu/information-students) offered by the OGE.

 ---